fredrikaverpil/fredrikaverpil.github.io/content/blog/2022-12-17-datadog-custom-tracing.md

 tags: ["monitoring", "python"]
 ---

-When using [:simple-datadog: Datadog](https://datadog.com) for monitoring, Datadog will only record a trace if there is an incoming request.
+When using [Datadog](https://datadog.com) for monitoring, Datadog will only record a trace if there is an incoming request.

 If there is no incoming request, such as if a cronjob is running, then Datadog will not record a trace and you might not be alerted by an error.